 They would look deeper into their hearts to see that their beliefs and values are part of their very identity and realize that to live in contradiction to them would lead them to become someone quite different than they were.
-They would admit that there is never a “happily ever after” and that leaving one relationship for another is trading one set of problems for another.
+Those people would admit that there is never a “happily ever after” and that leaving one relationship for another is trading one set of problems for another.

 In short, they would have stayed in the first marriage and done all they could to make it work.

 Make The Right Decision